dzsoker023/Factorio-Access/README.md

 For inserters, modify the hand stack size: PAGE UP or PAGE DOWN.
 Alternatively: ALT + UP or ALT + DOWN.

 For buildings that can use the circuit network system, open the circuit network menu: N

+For rocket silos, launch the rocket: SPACEBAR

+For rocket silo, toggle automatic launching when there is any cargo: SHIFT + SPACEBAR.
+Alternatively: CONTROL + SPACEBAR.

 ## Crafting menu